Skip to content

 Confederal Air Force equipment is principally domestically produced at peer-tier quality.
 See Equipment for full treatment.
 Key categories:

-The Confederal Air Force is broadly comparable to WDP peer air forces in qualitative terms with the principal lag in specific stealth, electronic-warfare, and precision-munition categories where the FEZ-anchored technology partnerships have not delivered fully equivalent capability.
+The Confederal Air Force is broadly comparable to WDP peer air forces in qualitative terms with the principal lag in specific stealth, electronic-warfare, and precision-munition categories.